 Here, we review the most important developments over the years.

 The International Maritime Organization (IMO) was established in 1948.
 It was initially known as the Inter-Governmental Maritime Consultative Organization, or IMCO.
-It was set up at a conference in Geneva as a specialised agency of the United Nations.
+IMO was established at a Geneva conference as a UN specialized agency.
 Its task was to promote maritime safety.

 In 1958, all ratification requirements were met.
 The IMCO Convention entered into force and the organisation was formalised.

-The Oil Pollution Convention adopted in 1954 entered into force.
+The Oil Pollution Convention of 1954 went into effect.
 The purpose of the convention was to combat marine oil pollution.
 This was achieved by tightening oil tanker regulations.
 The convention also enabled IMCO to introduce additional requirements for ships in sensitive areas such as coral reefs.
 OILPOL54 was an early precursor to today’s pollution standards.

-The International Convention for the Prevention of Pollution from Ships, otherwise known as MARPOL, established international regulations to prevent pollution from ships.
+The International Convention for the Prevention of Pollution from Ships (MARPOL) established international regulations aimed at reducing pollution from ships.

 The MARPOL Convention was signed in February 1973 but did not officially enter into force for another ten years.
 Later it became known as MARPOL 73/78 after an additional protocol for oil tankers was introduced in 1978 following incidents that year.

 The name of the agency was changed.
 It was now known as the International Maritime Organization, or IMO.